CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

         - If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!

 {:.alert .alert-danger}
-If this installation did not work, see our more detailed guide, [How to Install Ruby on a Mac](https://lib-static.github.io/howto/howtos/installrubymac.html){:target="_blank"}, check out the [Jekyll install on mac docs](https://jekyllrb.com/docs/installation/macos/), or try Googling any error message or other hindrance you encountered.
+If this installation did not work, see our more detailed guide, [How to Install Ruby on a Mac](https://lib-static.github.io/howto/howtos/installrubymac.html){:target="_blank" rel="noopener"}, check out the [Jekyll install on mac docs](https://jekyllrb.com/docs/installation/macos/), or try Googling any error message or other hindrance you encountered.
 {% endcapture %}
 {% include bootstrap/card.md text=mac-ruby header="Ruby on Mac" %}

 {% capture ruby-lin %}
-Ruby can be installed via most distro's repositories, however, it is more up-to-date and best practice to use a version manager such as [RVM](http://rvm.io/){:target="_blank"}.
+Ruby can be installed via most distro's repositories, however, it is more up-to-date and best practice to use a version manager such as [RVM](http://rvm.io/){:target="_blank" rel="noopener"}.

 - First, ensure you have build tools Make and GCC installed (on Ubuntu get them with `sudo apt install build-essential`).
-- Follow the instructions on [RVM install](https://rvm.io/rvm/install){:target="_blank"}.
+- Follow the instructions on [RVM install](https://rvm.io/rvm/install){:target="_blank" rel="noopener"}.
-- For more information and other methods, see [How to Install Ruby on Linux](https://lib-static.github.io/howto/howtos/installrubylinux.html){:target="_blank"}.
+- For more information and other methods, see [How to Install Ruby on Linux](https://lib-static.github.io/howto/howtos/installrubylinux.html){:target="_blank" rel="noopener"}.
 {% endcapture %}
 {% include bootstrap/card.md text=ruby-lin header="Ruby on Linux" %}